 Anadarko continuously works to improve tank battery design to minimize impact to the environment.
 Anadarko uses Lease Automatic Custody Transfer (LACT) units to sell produced hydrocarbons through pipelines as opposed to relying on oil haulers to bring them to the marketplace.
 Improving tank battery design can reduce the potential for emissions from tank thief thatches, piping and relief valves.
 These potential emissions are instead recovered and sold directly from a pressurized “Bulk Separator.”

 Anadarko has developed designs that minimize flash from separation vessels, installed systems that recover both flash gas and vapors, and equipped tanks with control devices such as flares and enclosed combustion devices (ECDs) to enhance safety when recovery options are not feasible.

 Instrument air-driven pneumatic controllers have been incorporated into many facilities and are planned for widespread use in the future.
 Peer-reviewed studies indicate these controllers reduce emissions associated with control valves previously operated with produced gas.
-When instrument air is not present and process conditions allow, low-b devices are installed to reduce emissions.
+When instrument air is not present and process conditions allow, low-bleed devices are installed to reduce emissions.
 Additionally, if Anadarko identifies a high-bleed device, in all cases it is evaluated, and if operationally feasible, is replaced with an intermittent, low, no-bleed, or air-driven device, with lower or no emissions.
 Anadarko has committed to evaluating and replacing all high-bleed devices through The Environmental Partnership voluntary program.

 Leak Detection and Repair (LDAR) is employed at numerous facilities operated by Anadarko.
 Additionally, forward-looking infrared (FLIR) cameras are employed for tasks such as commissioning of new facilities and equipment and for maintenance inspections, repairs and follow-up verifications.